dstolts/AzureControlPlane/README.md

 ## Project Goals
-Auto-deployment of Control Plane Security Policies MVP/Proof of Concept – 5 Workloads to start Auto-deployment of infrastructure for testing to confirm proper configuration of security policies Allow user to *select* and customize policies for workload(s) they wish to deploy.
-(Self-Service Portal) Provide options to easily modify standard/default options on the fly Provide a way to *save* configuration so it can be restored, tweaked and run again
+Auto-deployment of Control Plane Security Policies MVP/Proof of Concept – 5 Workloads to start

+Auto-deployment of infrastructure for testing to confirm proper configuration of security policies

+Allow user to *select* and customize policies for workload(s) they wish to deploy.
+(Self-Service Portal)

+Provide options to easily modify standard/default options on the fly

+Provide a way to *save* configuration so it can be restored, tweaked and run again

 Hack-in-a-box: Instructions and resource to run a 5-day hack where the outcome is 2-3 workloads running securely in Azure with best practices and policies implemented

-Inspire and recruit community development efforts Leverage existing Open Source Projects as much as possible
+Inspire and recruit community development efforts

+Leverage existing Open Source Projects as much as possible

 ## Next Steps
-Build out project design document (Dan, Gil & Tommy) Create Tracking Project (Dan)
+Build out project design document (Dan, Gil & Tommy)

+Create Tracking Project (Dan)

 Create wireframe (Dan & Tommy)

 Create Azure DevOps Project (Gil)

 Create Storyboards (Dan, Tommy & Gil)

 Create GitHub Project Repo (Dan)

 Build Backlog

 Decide on language(s)  PowerShell + … (Python?)

 Recruit vTeam

 ## Owners
 Gil Isaacs, Tommy Patterson, Dan Stolts

 ## Contributors
 Your Name GOES HERE!!!
-PLEASE VOLUNTEER
+PLEASE VOLUNTEER  send email with your github id and skills to dstolts@microsoft.com